lm-sys/FastChat/README.md

 <a href="https://chat.lmsys.org"><img src="assets/screenshot_gui.png" width="70%"></a>

 To serve using the web UI, you need three main components: web servers that interface with users, model workers that host one or more models, and a controller to coordinate the webserver and model workers.
+You can learn more about the architecture [here](docs/server_arch.md).

 Here are the commands to follow in your terminal:

 #### Launch the controller
 ```bash